AliceWonderland/giphy-meme/README.md

 ![Electron Boilerplate Demo](https://cloud.githubusercontent.com/assets/3382565/10557547/b1f07a4e-74e3-11e5-8d27-79ab6947d429.gif)

 ## Electron
-Built in [Electron](https://electronjs.org/) which allows you to build Desktop Applications using web-based technologies like React.
+Built using [Electron](https://electronjs.org/) which allows you to build Desktop Applications using web-based technologies like React.
 Not only is Javascript now a server-side compatible language, it can be formally used to build Desktop Apps.

 Some wonderful industry standard tools like [Atom Editor](https://atom.io/) are built on Electron.
 Both a robust code editor and completely customizable since the [source code](https://github.com/atom/atom) is also open source.
 How meta!

+This is an intro into building yourself a desktop app for use!

 See more Electron Apps and Utilities [here](https://electronjs.org/apps).

+## Other Technologies and Stack
+React, Redux, GIPHY APi

 ## Installation